ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/04-sorted-sets-maps.md

 can then be answered by the following algorithm:

 -   Find the position in the array of the *smallest* element $e \geq a$.
-    (This can be done efficiently using *binary search*, from @sec:binary-search.)
+    (This can be done efficiently using *binary search*, from @sec:intro:binary-search.)
 -   Check if $e\leq b$.

 So, if we have a sorted array all kinds of range queries can be implemented efficiently.
 However, we get into trouble if we want to add or remove elements.
-Since we have to keep the array sorted at all times, we might have to move a lot of elements when we insert something, just as we did when we tried to implement a priority queue in @sec:implementing-PQs-with-lists.
+Since we have to keep the array sorted at all times, we might have to move a lot of elements when we insert something, just as we did when we tried to implement a priority queue in
+@sec:ADTs:priority-queues.
 A similar problem occurs when we want to delete an element, we need to move the other elements to close the gap in the array.